bartobri/libnms/README.md

 ======

-This project provides a dynamically linked library that contains the necessary functionality to recreate the famous "decrypting text" effect shown in the 1992 movie [Sneakers](https://www.youtube.com/watch?v=F5bAa6gFvLs&t=35).
+This project provides a dynamically linked library that contains the necessary functionality to recreate the famous data decryption effect shown in the 1992 film [Sneakers](https://www.youtube.com/watch?v=F5bAa6gFvLs&t=35).

 It's intended purpose is to be used for any software project whose author may wish to use this effect when presenting data to the user.
 This library